 A link to a page or site from any other page or site.

 If you want to be radical you make big changes.
 Yes there can be huge gains but these types of test can also result in big failures.
 Look to do incremental changes (small gains that add up) alongside or instead of the more radical tests.

-This is a fun turn and refers to the Web site navigation that tells the visitor exactly where they are on your site.
 It’s a best practice in SEO terms as well as it aids the search engines to understand the hierarchy of your site (that means which are the important pages).

 Call to Action

-The classic marketing term which just means signposting what the visitor should do next.
+The classic marketing term, which just means signposting what the visitor, should do next.
 It’s one of those myths that all you have to do to increase conversion is get the colour of the ‘Call to Action’ button right.
 It’s more to do with the clarity of copy around the button or text link.

-(duplicate content) canon = legitimate or official version.
+(Duplicate content) canon = legitimate or official version.
 A way of telling the Google Search Engine ‘Spider’ which content to use when you have similar content on your site.